 For some lucky readers, perhaps money is no object.
 You can stop reading, get ready to pre-order an iPhone 5 at any cost, and then start the hunt for a solid gold case to put it in.
 For the rest of us, however, cost is a key concern.

-You can check your upgrade eligibility directly from Apple’s website: Choose your carrier, enter in a few details, and find out how much it’ll cost you to upgrade to the iPhone 5.
+check your upgrade eligibility directly from Apple’s website: Choose your carrier, enter in a few details, and find out how much it’ll cost you to upgrade to the iPhone 5.

 Reports from Macworld staffers and others around the Web suggest that AT&T at least is being stingier this time around than it has in the past with its upgrade pricing.
 If you bought an iPhone 4S at the time of its release last year, AT&T may demand $649 from you if you’d like to upgrade immediately.

 (Remember, a 16GB iPhone 5 would cost a new customer just $199 with a new, two-year contract.
 Carriers charge more for early upgrades, because you haven’t finished paying for the subsidized phone over the course of your full contract.)